derekmerck/GID-Mint/README.md

 - Use a database to link an already generated identifier hash to a different hash.
 For example, an already generated MRN-based GIRI could be linked to a new GSID, so relevant GSID queries would return the original GIRI hash.
 The main drawback to this is that it would require a single central server.

 - Check for collisions in a given namespace and, if needed, create a new hash and link as above.
+(Possibly using an alternate hash algorithm when collisions are detected.)

 - Translate requests directly to the NDAR GUID generator.